serverless/blog/posts/2016-02-14-serverless-v1.7.0.md

 This release introduces a [one-line bugfix](https://github.com/serverless/serverless/pull/3220) which reduces the memory consumtion during the zipping process by about ~40%.

-This should make it easier for you to use Serverless in a less powerful CI / CD machine.
+This should e.g. make it easier for you to use Serverless in a less powerful CI / CD machine.

 ### Enhancement and bug fixes